ovh/docs/pages/public_cloud/ai_machine_learning/ecosystem_03_voxist_billing_features_capabilities/guide.en-gb.md

 > [!warning]
 >
-> Please be careful when choosing the image, depending on the required resources.
+> Please be careful with the required image resources.
 >
-> For a `GPU` app, choose the Voxist image containing `gpu` in its tag, then choose one or more GPUs as resources.
+> Voxist apps contain `gpu` in their tags, therefore choose one or more **GPUs** as resources.
 >

 - **Resources** - *we advise you to use at least 1 GPU*